 Most successful weight-loss plans include both a restriction in calorie intake and an increase in physical activity.
 This combination produces a calorie deficit resulting in weight loss.
 According to article published in the journal "Nestle Nutrition Institute Workshop Series" in July 2013, consuming caffeine in moderate doses stimulates the central nervous system and improves exercise performance.
 Exercising longer or at higher intensity produces a greater calorie burn per workout, resulting in more weight loss.
 So a shot of caffeine-containing espresso before your workout may provide weight-loss benefits.

 Reduction in Hunger

 Drinking espresso may also reduce your appetite, allowing you to consume fewer calories.
-According to a study published in the journal "Obesity" in June 2013, a moderate daily coffee consumption in overweight and obese individuals reduced calorie intake at the next meal and reduced total daily calorie intake.
+According to a study published in Obesity in June 2013, a moderate daily coffee consumption in individuals who have overweight or obesity reduced calorie intake at the next meal and reduced total daily calorie intake.
 The results were produced when people consumed 3 to 6 milligrams of caffeine per kilogram of body weight per day from coffee.
 According to the USDA National Nutrient Database, 1 fluid ounce of espresso has roughly 64 milligrams of caffeine.

 Thermogenic Effect of Caffeine